Reading Time: 6 minutes

 Modified Atmosphere Storage:

 • Reducing oxygen and raising CO₂ levels kills beetles without leaving residues.
 Popular for organic or export grains.
+Very wxpensive equipments that are used by expert pest controllers.

 Temperature Control: